AnirudhSubramanyam/RobustOptLagrangianDual.jl/docs/src/index.md

 $ julia --project test/test.jl
 ```

-By default, the package uses the open-source solver [Cbc](https://github.com/jump-dev/Cbc.jl).
+By default, the package uses the [SCIP](https://github.com/scipopt/SCIP.jl) solver.
 One can optionally use one of the following solvers as well, which must be installed separately:
 * [CPLEX](https://github.com/jump-dev/CPLEX.jl)
 * [Gurobi](https://github.com/jump-dev/Gurobi.jl)